-The Faculty of Architecture, Design and Planning is the premier research faculty in the area of the built and designed environments in Australia.
+The Sydney School of Architecture, Design and Planning is the premier research faculty in the area of the built and designed environments in Australia.
 It has on staff a number of internationally renowned researchers and it houses several research centres of international standing.

 Consistent with its mission, the Faculty has invested heavily in research infrastructure, in growing the professoriate, in funding schemes that promote and support the research activities and professional development of academic staff, and in its doctoral program.
 The Faculty has significant capability to support high quality research performance and to provide an attractive (and competitive) environment in which research can take place.